pennyl67/openminted-guidelines/recommendations-for-publishers.md

-## Making publications processable for TDM: requirements and recommendations
+## Achieving compatibility with OpenMinTeD and interoperability across TDM resources

 To be **fully compatible with OpenMinTeD**, you must
 * ensure that the publications are distributed under Open Access conditions